ShadowBumble/shadowbumble.github.io/_posts/2024-10-31-osepreview.md

 tags: [reviews]     # TAG names should always be lowercase

-description: My review of the current state of OffSec's PEN300 Course and Exam.
+description: A review of the current state of OffSec's PEN300 Course and Exam.
 ---

  <img src="/assets/img/osep.logo.svg" alt="OSEP Certification Badge" width="260" height="300" />